One-Nexus/Synergy/README.md

 ### But how?

 I'm glad you asked.
 The answer is simple - [wildcard selectors](http://www.surfingsuccess.com/css/css-wildcard-css-attribute-selector.html).
-Under the hood, Modular has created a wildcard selector for the component and each modifier
+Under the hood, Modular has created a wildcard selector for the module and each modifier

 *But aren't wildcard selectors bad for performance?*